cybercongress/cybercongress/blog/drafts/sprint-26-report/sprint-26-report.md

 Good news: we have solved it already, but validators are still [welcome](https://github.com/cybercongress/cyberd/blob/master/docs/run_validator.md)!

-Secondly, we've prepared a [whitepaper 0.3](https://github.com/cybercongress/cyberd/blob/master/docs/cyberd.md).
-It's still a draft, but for launched testnet with economic incentives it has a weight.
+Secondly, we've prepared a [whitepaper 0.4](https://github.com/cybercongress/cyberd/blob/master/docs/cyberd.md).
+It's still immature, but for launched testnet with economic incentives it makes sense.

 I need to  remind once again for all who care about web3 and decentralized search engine to join the discussion in our [telegram dev chat](https://t.me/fuckgoogle).